 Vet Shadow Program

 Through this two-hour program, high school students can get an inside look at veterinary medicine in a shelter setting.
 Participants have the opportunity to hear about the background and experiences of a shelter veterinarian; observe spay/neuter surgeries in progress; take a brief tour of the In-House Clinic and x-ray room; ask the vet questions and find out what kinds of medical conditions we commonly treat.
-Space is very limited and students must sign up in advance.
-No charge, however a $15 donation is suggested.
-Two sessions offered in June and in December.
+Space is very limited and there is a $20 program fee.
+Two sessions are offered in June and in December.
+To sign up for Vet Shadow, please register here.

 Parties with a Purpose